Body image issues. Many of us have struggled with them, and a few of us have successfully overcome them!

 At the age of 15 I developed stretch marks over my thighs, butt and lower back.
 I didn’t have to get pregnant or give birth as an excuse.
 They just happened.
 Possibly because of a growth spurt.
 Probably because I starved myself for a time resulting in rapid weight loss.

 My stretch marks started out red and raw but have faded to a light white to blend with my fluorescent skin.
-I now refer to them as my tiger stripes, which makes me feel proud rather than ashamed.
+I now refer to them as my tiger stripes, which makes me feel proud and not ashamed.

 We all have our moments.
 We really do!
 But what’s most important is to recognise that we are all beautiful in our many forms, sizes, colours, personalities.
 That we are beautiful just the way we are!